 2. Pain Relief

 Controlling your pain after surgery is crucial because it makes it easier for you to take care of yourself and your baby.
-If you didn’t have relief, the pain you would experience would stop you from wanting to get up and walk as well as from taking deep breaths.
+If you didn’t have relief, the pain you would experience would stop you from wanting to get up and walk and take deep breaths.
 Movement and deep breathing are essential during recovery since they help you avoid getting blood clots or chest infections like pneumonia.
 Take the medication that your doctor prescribes you on schedule to stay on top of your pain relief is important.
 Some doctors will prescribe you an opioid painkiller (like Norco) for the first week or two and then recommend taking an Ibuprofen (Motrin/Advil) and or acetaminophen (Tylenol).
 As always, consult with your doctor before taking any medication.

 3. Stool Softeners

 Many physicians give their C-section patients a laxative for the first few days after surgery.
 This helps make that first poop less scary and more tolerable.
-Stool softeners also help prevent you from straining which could irritate your incision.
+Stool softeners also help prevent you from straining, which could irritate your incision.
 And if you’ve been prescribed an opioid painkiller post-cesarean, it’s especially important to take a stool softener because opioid painkillers can cause constipation.
 Consult with your doctor before taking any stool softeners at home.

 4. Postpartum Pads

 Even though you did not give birth vaginally, you will still experience postpartum bleeding.
 This bleeding will first look like a heavy period that will gradually get lighter and darker in color over the next two weeks.
-If your bleeding becomes heavier or bright red again, use this as a guide that you are over exerting yourself.
+If your bleeding becomes heavier or bright red again, use this as a guide that you are over-exerting yourself.
 Give yourself rest so that you can heal.
 For postpartum bleeding, I recommend a large postpartum pad that is free of chemicals.

 5. Disposable Underwear